Jess812/DL_Manifold/README.md

 # DL_Manifold
-Dictionary learning algorithm designed for Riemannian manifold.
+DL_Manifold is an open source dictionary learning algorithm designed for Riemannian manifold.